 - Gory Discretion Shot: The blood splatter on the bedroom wall when Ed is pulled apart in the teaser.

-- Green Rocks: Silentium in the Moondoor universe, which is represented with a red bean bag.
+- Green Rocks: Silentium in the Moondoor universe, which is represented with bean bags.

 - Hollywood Nerd: Ed Nelson (Thargrim the Difficult).

 - Insane Troll Logic: Using real money is cheating, but using real magic isn't.